 At the end of his work in Hedley, Wes went home and married before his brother Myron called him back to action for a second time.
 This call was to assist Myron in developing the Bering River coal field and building a railroad into it for the Guggenheim interests that were part of the Alaska Syndicate [2.2].
-The syndicate was trying to develop the mineral rights in that area of Alaska.
+The Syndicate was trying to develop the mineral rights in that area of Alaska.
 The Bering River coal field development was under the Katalla Company that included the Northwestern Railway Company.
-It became known as the Copper River & Northwestern Railway Company (CR&NW), the Copper River Line.
+It became known as the Copper River & Northwestern Railway Company (CR&NW) when the Syndicate acquired the Copper River Line.
 It also included the Bering River Line and the Copper River Branch Line.
-The Bering River Line to the coal fields and a competing line to it was the Bruner Line.
+The Bering River Line was to serve the coal fields and a competing line to it was the Bruner Line.

 During 1906 Wes spent his time surveying the coal fields, documenting the coal claims for the Syndicate and other parties.
 He also did surveys to locate the best routes for railroads to connect the coal fields to port facilities.
 By 1920 Wes was listed in the Office of United States Cadastral Engineers, Juneau as a United States deputy surveyor, a United States mineral surveyor and a US deputy mineral inspector [2.4].

 Wesley Rodgers wrote three stories about his experiences in 1907.
 The first was about building the Copper River and Bering River lines and the last two about the backcountry and the conditions there just before he went back to Seattle for the winter.
-After he had left, a winter storm in 1907 destroyed much of the railroad he had just built.
+After he had left, the winter storm in 1907 destroyed much of the railroad he had just built.
 In 1908 he had just joined his brother at a copper mine on the Portland Canal in British Columbia when he was called in February to resurvey the Alaska Petroleum and Coal Company anthracite claim he did in 1906.
 It was part of the claims that were under government review.
-After the settlement of the claim he was called in 1917 to build a new railroad to the coal fields.
-His remaining two stories (one is a letter) concerns the survey of the coal fields and the building of a new railroad, the Alaska Anthracite Rail Road, on the east side of the Bering River.
+After the settlement of the claim he was called in 1917 to build the railroad to this anthracite coal field.
+His remaining two stories (one is a letter) concern the survey of the anthracite coal field and the building of the railroad, the Alaska Anthracite Rail Road, on the east side of the Bering River.
 This line survived and operated for a number of years before going bankrupt.

 The Building of the CR&NW Railroad